The 6 Types of Procrastination and How to Beat Them

 Key Takeaways

-• Strategies for overcoming the most common type of procrastination can include reducing overly ambitious goals, creating smaller tasks, and practicing self-compassion for productivity addiction.
+- Strategies for overcoming the most common type of procrastination can include reducing overly ambitious goals, using anti-procrastination apps, and practicing self-compassion for productivity addiction.

 What are the main types of procrastination?